QiuQiuJing/Moon/_posts/2019-08-21-recommender-skin-care-part1.md

-## Web scraping and data collection
+## Web craping and data collection
 All data are scraped from [sephora.com](https://www.sephora.com).
 There are two parts of information are needed to build recommender system:

 * **Product basic information**: includes basic product information such as categories, brands, product names, ingredients, prices, sizes, ratings, descriptions and pictures